 Earlier this year, AnTuTu released a list of the most powerful smartphones for 2016.
-The results were gotten from average scores of benchmark tests, all conducted on their app.
+The results were got from average scores of benchmark tests, all conducted on their app.
 OnePlus 3T topped the list.
 But new reports are suggesting otherwise.
 It seems the result were falsified.
 Put more succinctly, OnePlus cheated.

 How OnePlus cheated?

 Research from Geekbench and XDA developers revealed that the OnePlus 3T performed reasonably faster when running some selected apps (benchmark apps), than when running other apps.
-The processors where set to clock higher speeds when the phone was running a benchmark app.
+The processors were set to clock higher speeds when the phone was running a benchmark app.
 See cheating.
 Meizu was guilty of the same sin with their Meizu Pro 6 phone.

-OnePlus was reached for a comment on the issue, and they confirmed the act.
+OnePlus was contacted for a comment on the issue, and they confirmed the act.
 They claimed it was done to improve performance of their phones on high intensive applications and games.
 See the official statement:

 ‘In order to give users a better user experience in resource intensive apps and games, especially graphically intensive ones, we implemented certain mechanisms in the community and Nougat builds to trigger the processor to run more aggressively.
 The trigger process for bench-marking apps will not be present in upcoming OxygenOS builds on the OnePlus 3 and OnePlus 3T.’